Pope Francis: Ukraine should have the courage of the “white flag” and negotiate the end of the war with Russia - ExBulletin

 Pope Francis: Ukraine should have the courage of the “white flag” and negotiate the end of the war with Russia

-ROME (AP) Pope Francis said in an interview that Ukraine, facing possible defeat, should have the courage to negotiate an end to the war with Russia and not be ashamed to sit at the same table to conduct peace talks.
+Pope Francis said in an interview that Ukraine, facing possible defeat, should have the courage to negotiate the end of the war with Russia and not be ashamed to sit at the same table to hold talks of peace.

-The pope made his appeal in an interview recorded last month with Swiss television channel RSI, partially published on Saturday.
+The pope made his appeal during an interview recorded last month with Swiss television channel RSI, partially broadcast on March 9.

-Ukraine remains determined not to engage directly with Russia in peace talks, and Ukrainian President Volodymyr Zelenskyy has repeatedly said that the initiative for peace negotiations should belong to the invaded country.
+Ukraine remains determined not to engage directly with Russia in peace negotiations, and Ukrainian President Volodymyr Zelenskyy has repeatedly said that the initiative for peace negotiations should belong to the invaded country.

 Russia is gaining momentum on the battlefield in this war now in its third year and Ukraine is running out of ammunition.
 Meanwhile, some of Ukraine's Western allies are delicately raising the possibility of sending troops.

-Vatican spokesman Matteo Bruni said Saturday that Francis had repeated the interviewer's term white flag.
-He issued a clarifying statement after the pope's comments on the white flag sparked criticism that he was siding with Russia in the conflict.
+Vatican spokesman Matteo Bruni said March 9 that Francis had repeated the term “white flag” used by the interviewer.
+He issued a clarifying statement after the pope's “white flag” comments sparked criticism that he was siding with Russia in the conflict.

-Throughout the war, Francis attempted to maintain the Vatican's traditional diplomatic neutrality, but this was often accompanied by apparent sympathy for Russian reasons for invading Ukraine, as when he emphasized that the NATO was barking at Russia's door with its eastward expansion.
+Throughout the war, Francis attempted to maintain the Vatican's traditional diplomatic neutrality, but this was often accompanied by apparent sympathy for Russian reasons for invading Ukraine, as when he emphasized that the NATO was “barking at Russia’s door” with its expansion to the East. .

 The pope also recalled that some countries have offered to play the role of mediators in the conflict.

-Turkish President Recep Tayyip Erdogan, whose NATO member country has sought to balance its close relations with Ukraine and Russia, offered Friday during a visit by Zelensky to host a peace summit between the two country.
+Turkish President Recep Tayyip Erdogan, whose NATO member country has sought to balance its close relations with Ukraine and Russia, proposed during a March 8 visit from Zelensky to host a peace summit between the two countries.

 |